AkshayPethe/E-Commerce_RFM_Approach/README.md

 2. **RFM Analysis**: Computing Recency, Frequency, and Monetary values for each customer based on their transaction history.

-3. **K-means Clustering**: Applying K-means clustering algorithm to segment customers based on their RFM values.
+3. **Clustering Techniques**: Applying K-means,DBSCAN,Agglomerative clustering algorithm to segment customers based on their RFM values.

+4. **Clustering Evaluation**: Evaluating the different algorithm on the basis of Silhoutee Score,Davies-Bouldin Index and with different Visualization of Clusters.

 ## Results

 The analysis and clustering results are visualized and summarized to provide insights into different customer segments.
-The final output includes the identified customer clusters and their corresponding characteristics.
+The final output includes the identified customer clusters and their corresponding characteristics on the basis of evaluation of different Clustering Algorithm.

 ## Usage